phpbb-extensions/autogroups/EXTEND_DOCS.md

 }
 ```

-Add the method that defines a language var stored in a language file with your extension.
-It will be used to display
+Add the method that defines the language key that will be used to display the name of this Auto Group type.
+The
-the name of this Auto Group type (prefix the language file with `info_acp_` so that it will be auto-loaded
+translation of this key should be stored in a language file with your extension (prefixing the language file with
-in the ACP):
+`info_acp_` will auto-load it for you in the ACP):

 ```php
 public function get_condition_type_name()